-This summer as I sat down to plan, I thought about how Halloween usually is at the studio.
+Ah, Halloween week.
 The excitement for trick or treating, the sugar rush (& crashes) from all the candy, & all the accompanied redirecting that goes into a lesson.
 “Yes, I think you did get a lot of candy.
 Congratulations!
 Now, let’s see if we can burn off more energy playing keys on the piano … in the semblance of a song.
 Any song … made up or written.”
 It can be exhausting for everyone.

-This year, I decided to go with it & embrace these challenges!
+One year, I made an important discovery.
 If you can’t fight ’em, join ’em.

-This week, students are coming to MY home for group lesson.
-Not only does it give students a chance to come together for a lesson, but it also avoids the whole “IjusthadabunchofsugarsinceIatealmostallmycandyinonesitting!
+The solution?
+Have students come to MY home for a group lesson sometime during Halloween week.
+Not only did it give students a chance to come together for a lesson, but it also avoided the whole “IjusthadabunchofsugarsinceIatealmostallmycandyinonesitting!
 I’MSOEXCITED!!!!!”
 Sigh.

-Overall though, the kids are in the mood to socialize so I’ll be embracing that rather than fighting it.
+Overall, the kids are in the mood to socialize so embrace it rather than fight it.

-This year, I have focused on a different object in my students’ practice pouches each month.
-Each week, I give them a new way to use the object with a specific song or activity.
-By guiding them through different ways of using each object, they develop a whole arsenal of tools to help them as they practiced.
+One way we got around this was by using the “5 Ways” practice strategies!
+Each month, students use a different object in their practice pouches.
+Each week, they explore a new way to use the object with a specific song or activity.
+By guiding them through different ways of using each object, they develop a whole arsenal of tools to help them as they practice!

 In November, what do most kids have lots of, but parents dread having in the house?
 Candy.

-So, in keeping with the “join ’em” attitude, students will be given different ways to practice throughout November using … that’s right, their Halloween candy.
+So, in keeping with the “join ’em” attitude, students can be given different ways to practice throughout November using … that’s right, their Halloween candy.
 What student won’t want to practice if they get candy at every-single-practice-session?
-I have a feeling my students will be clocking in more time at the piano over November to take advantage of this.

-- Arriving: My students always have a theory worksheet waiting for them when they arrive for group lesson.
-It allows me to greet students as they arrive, give points on their points cards, & get students settled into the lesson.
+- Arriving: My students always had a theory worksheet waiting for them when they arrive for group lesson.
+It allowed me to greet students as they arrive, give points on their points cards, & get students settled into the lesson.

-- Games: I’m embracing the fact that my students will want time to socialize.
-Even though I will have students of different levels for each session, it will be easy enough to choose a game or two for each level of students.
-Students will be divided into mini groups based on their level/ability for this section.
+- Games: I’ve embraced the fact that my students want time to socialize.
+Even though I had students of different levels for each session, it was easy enough to choose a game or two for each level of students.
+If necessary, students were divided into mini groups based on their level/ability for this section.

-- Listening Glyph: I have several Halloween & Autumn listening glyphs, as well as SQUILT worksheets for older students.
-Students will listen to a season appropriate song & practice their active listening skills.
+- Active Listening: I have several Halloween & Autumn listening glyphs, as well as SQUILT worksheets for older students.
+Students listen to a season appropriate song & practice their active listening skills.